bswck/autorefine/README.md

 Mechanize the refactoring process to operate on a large scale.

-The project is aimed to provide a framework for the entire process of refactoring Python projects from the very beginning to the very end:
+The project is aimed to provide a framework for the process of refactoring Python projects from the very beginning to the very end:
 - `autorefine analyze` → analyze the project with linters and type checkers,
 - `autorefine roadmap` → create a refactoring roadmap (like https://github.com/CERT-Polska/malduck/issues/110, but with more details available as a specialized document),
 - `autorefine plan` → create a delivery plan (like in the issue above),
 - `autorefine autopilot` → apply automatic fixes and commit them in reviewable and git-bisectable chunks with meaningful descriptions,
-- `autorefine audit` → ensure there are no security violations,
+- `autorefine audit` → typically run tests and other tools that determine whether the project runs safe,
 - `autorefine troubleshoot` → using the configured auditing task, `git bisect` to find out what fix went wrong, describe the problem,
 - leave the rest for manual work,
 - `autorefine finalize` → create a PR (like https://github.com/CERT-Polska/malduck/issues/111) with a detailed description of the changes and a link to the roadmap, delivery plan and all commits.